 Aftercare comes as a continuation of the primary treatment for addiction.
 Its purpose is to help the patient deal with the problems that led to addiction in the first place.
 As such, a case manager’s primary job is to monitor their patient’s evolution.

-As the person is re-inserted in society, the counselor can offer different types of tools, like recovery groups, family or individual therapies and even adventure programs to help them fight cravings and resist temptations.
+As the person is re-inserted in society, the counselor can offer different types of tools, like recovery groups, family or individual therapies to help them fight cravings and resist temptations.